CogSP/Yolov8-Car-Detection/README.md

 <img src="images/dataset1.png" alt="dataset" width="540" height="540">

-### Annotation of the Test Set (SHOULD WE CALL IT VALIDATION?)
+### Annotation of the Test Set
-Since the test (validation?) set has no ground truth, we used a [software](https://annotate.photo/) to annotate it, getting the ground truth values in JSON format.
+Since the test set has no ground truth, we used a [software](https://annotate.photo/) to annotate it, getting the ground truth values in JSON format.
 We then wrote a simple parser in order to obtain the encoded ground truth, that we can compare with the model predictions.

 ## Results
 (image)